Merihun/Data-Engineering/shell scripting/Intro-to-shell-scripting.md

   %T	Display the time in 24 hour format as HH:MM:SS
   %H	Display the hour
 ## ls
-List the files and directories in the current directory.
+List the files and directories in the current directory.<br>
   <b>ls /bin</b> : list all the files in the /bin directory.